larryhastings/big/README.md

   * test lines( [ ('a', '\n'), ('b', '\n'), ('c', '') ])
   * test LineInfo.end specifically
+  * add a test that exercises appending to LineInfo.leading, using a mutant line modifier that puts stuff in it

 * New feature: `LineInfo` objects yielded by `lines` now contain `end`, which is the end-of-line character